-The Company's share of income (loss) on investment in joint venture for the year ended December 31, 2020 was \$133.1.
-The income in the joint venture was comprised of the license fee paid by the Company to the joint venture on the sale of Bhang licensed chocolates sold during the period, net of administrative and sales and marketing expenses related to the launch of Bhang-branded chocolates.
-The joint venture became a wholly owned subsidiary as of the date of the Amended License Agreement.
-Accordingly, effective July 20, 2020, the Company ceased accounting for the joint venture under the equity method.
+The Company's share of income on investment in joint venture for the three and nine months ended September 30, 2021 was \$nil.
+The joint venture became a wholly owned subsidiary July 20, 2020, and accordingly, the Company ceased accounting for the joint venture under the equity method.